 How much do you charge for printing, faxing, and photocopying?

 10 cents/page for black & white printing and photocopying.
 50 cents/page for colour printing and photocopying.
-50 cents/page for outgoing faxes.
+We no longer offer public faxing as of July 1, 2023.

 Do you offer mobile printing services?